thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 <img width="1439" height="1075" alt="image" src="https://github.com/user-attachments/assets/abb2b633-c5c5-4106-a672-50c38d3606d2" />

-Have build a simple MCP Server and Client using Spring AI.
-There are different transports provided by MCP but have used STDIO transport since it is simple to start with.
+The MCP Server and Client built with Spring AI uses STDIO transport since it is simple to start with.
 MCP supports different transport like STDIO, SSE (Server-Sent Event).

 STDIO - Standard input and output (stdio) is the simplest and most universal transport for MCP